 The Hollywood Bowl is fantastic for a concert or play!
 This art deco jewel was designed by Frank Gehry and Lloyd Wright, the son of Frank Lloyd Wright.
 It is the perfect venue for a warm evening.
 You might also enjoy one of the many bus tours that drive by houses of the stars and other landmarks in ‘Tinsel Town’.
 The tour will undoubtedly feature the cool Capital Records building on Hollywood and Vine – it was the first rounded high-rise building ever made when it debuted in 1956.

 Can I have one of these please?

-Here’s another pro-tip: you can no longer walk up the hillside which holds the world-famous ‘Hollywood’ sign.
-You can, however, take the canyon walk that offers spectacular views.
+Here’s another pro-tip: You can no longer walk up the hillside which holds the world-famous ‘Hollywood’ sign.
+You can, however, take the Runyon Canyon walk that offers spectacular views.

 Everyone loves Hollywood!

 If you are looking for an authentic Hollywood experience, then you can do no better than staying at the Hollywood Roosevelt Hotel which is right across the street from Grauman’s Chinese Theatre.
 Another one I really like is the W Hollywood.
 Situated on Hollywood Boulevard and a mile from the TCL Chinese Theatre, this trendy hotel is close to the Hollywood Bowl and Universal Studios.
 If you are looking for a more budget venue, there are a huge number in and around.

 Here’s a final pro-tip: for something offbeat, check out Mystery Pier Books in West Hollywood.
 This eclectic bookstore only stocks first edition books and has an incredible collection.
 Many of the bookstore’s clients are stars and you may bump into someone famous as you browse.
 There is never any pressure to buy and the pictures of clientele on the wall are an exciting attraction.